penseipublicidade/website/docs/controls/column.md

 ### `tight`

 Specifies how much space should be occupied vertically.

-Default is `False` - allocate all space to children.
+Defaults to `False` - allocate all space to children.

 ### `wrap`